+layer).
+Report on the success of that quest and show how that can be used by MCDEM's systems. \$28,480.00

+3) Action plan: Quarte er 1 2019

+Develop an action plan that identifies how to obtain the required data.
+This action plan will be a complete stand- alone document.

-regional coordinators to encourage their own partners to publish relevant data for your usage. t
+4) Education, Communication and Training Produce an SOP and how-to guides to describe methods for access and analysis of data using the tools available to emergency managers.
+This will be a valuable tool for your regional coordinators to encourage their own partners to publish relevant data for your usage.
+Quarter 2 2019 \$28,480.00

 Identified risks

-Risks Sugge Suggested management
+Risks Suggested management

-Benefits are not as great as first thought fully fo the on stage Each deliverable (milestone/phase) will deliver a complete, fully formed product.
+Benefits are not as great as first thought Each deliverable (milestone/phase) will deliver a complete, fully formed product.
 While each subsequent phase relies on the one before it, MCDEM is not reliant on completion of every stage for value to be delivered and could choose to terminate or suspend on-going work and the conclusion of each stage.

 Funding request and use

 CDEM resilience fund contribution 100%

-Local authority/organisation contribution
+Local authority/organisation contribution N/A

-Other sources of funding or support
+Other sources of funding or support N/A

-Budget [Please supply spreadsheet] \$113,920 (excl GST)
+Budget [Please supply spreadsheet] \$113,920 (excl GST) plus \$5,000 (excl GST) travel expenses plus \$26,400 (excl GST) LINQ software as a service subscription for 12 months

 Application confirmation

 Approval of Chief Executive

 CDEM Group comment

 Comment